NicolasMayo/MayoForm/README.md

 <h3>File</h3>

 - max_size => string : The max size of the file.
-Will be checked in PHP too
+Will be checked in PHP
 - <strong>allowed</strong> => Array of string : Extensions allowed (currently support .gif, .jpeg, .png).
 Will be checked in PHP

 For example :